 The History of Television: News Coverage through the Looking Glass

-Television news remains the most significant source for the delivery of news to the American public.
-Local television regularly tops surveys as the preferred provider of news.
-The challenge television has in presenting significant content to a broad audience is great.
-At times, the content is memorable (the Lunar landing) or carries great meaning (Barack Obama's 2008 Convention speech).
-The evolution and enhanced role of television news in our world will help us to determine how we view history, and how history has been defined, not solely by news content, but by the television news media.
+At times, the content is memorable (the Lunar landing in 1969), powerful (Tiananmen Square in 1989), or carries great meaning (Barack Obama's 2008 Convention speech).
+The evolution and enhanced role that television news carries in our world helps us to determine how we view history, and how history has been defined.

-Over the course of this fast-paced week, students will be able to critically examine how news delivery via visual media fits within the context of the decade in which that news was delivered.
+With this course, students will be able to critically examine how news delivery via visual media fits within the context of the decade in which that news was delivered.
 They will have a greater sense of late 20th century history, and an understanding for how news stories go viral.
+They will see how images become iconic, and learn whether stories are framed by the media, or merely covered by independent journalists.

 Students will need to have a general sense of late 20th century history, or at least an interest in news, television, or late 20th century history.